Society for Dance Research with C-DaRE, Coventry University and Candoco Dance Company

 Ella Tighe: email@example.com

-Paper presentations will be 20 mins in length, alternative formats (i.e. performances, lecture demonstrations, workshops) are also encouraged – please indicate your technical requirements.
+Presentations will be 20 mins in length, alternative formats (i.e. performances, lecture demonstrations, workshops) are also encouraged – please indicate your technical requirements.

 Applicants will be notified of the outcome by Friday 2nd July 2021.

-This conference will be held in English and the organisers cannot provide simultaneous or consecutive translations.
+This symposium will be held in English and the organisers cannot provide simultaneous or consecutive translations.
 If you wish to present in a different language, please specify this in your proposal and make sure that your presentation is accompanied by an extended slide presentation in English.
-Also, please be aware that discussion sessions will be held in English, however some of the conference organisers speak Spanish, Italian, French, Dutch and Turkish and can assist during question and answer sessions – please indicate on your proposal if you require translation assistance.
+Also, please be aware that discussion sessions will be held in English, however some of the symposium organisers speak Spanish, Italian, French, Dutch and Turkish and can assist during question and answer sessions – please indicate on your proposal if you require translation assistance.

 Registration information will follow in due course – please note that, due to ongoing travel restrictions, in person participants / delegates numbers are limited to a maximum of 30 people.
 Online attendance will be facilitated via Zoom.